Attio glossary

 Templates

-Templates allow you to create something new, but with some information already filled in so that you don’t need to start from scratch.
-There are a few different types of templates in Attio:
+Templates let you create something new with pre-filled information so you don’t have to start from scratch.

-• Note templates allow you to save note structures and content that you commonly use, and can be applied to new notes for things like recurring meetings, sales calls, or interviews
+Note templates save structures and content you commonly use, such as for meetings, sales calls, or interviews.

 Reports